Cue/hookshot/README.md

 hookshot uses Objective C runtime hooks to help you understand where your app is spending its time.

-Dig in to your application activity visually:
+Dig into your application activity visually:

 ![The snapshot server](https://raw.github.com/Cue/hookshot/master/Documentation/Images/SnapshotServer.png)